manulauria/GettingCleaningData/README.md

 After subsetting the X data for just the required columns, the last part was to
 - column bind these columns
-- aggreate the columns using the "mean" operation, as desired
+- aggregate the columns using the "mean" operation, as desired

 The final output was 180 rows (30 subjects times 6 activities each) and 86 columns of means (of mean/std columns).
 This was written out in the file tidy.txt, as directed.